mohanapriya1994/ContentConceptsData/services/proposal_editing.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "proposal_editing"
 parentType: "academic"
 ---

+Types of Proposals edited - You have a great idea that you think will get you grant.
+It is very important that your proposal is clear, concise and conveys your ideas effectively.